-Each time you get paid, you save part of your salary into your pension pot.\ On top of this, your employer also makes a contribution.
-When it comes to your own contribution it is taken from your salary before you pay tax, so you're saving money - this saving is called tax relief.
-As your employer runs a salary exchange arrangement you'll get even more, in the form of National Insurance savings.
-Contact your employer for more information.
+Each time you get paid, you save part of your salary into your pension pot.\ On top of this, G4S also makes a contribution.
+When it comes to your own contribution it is taken from your salary after you pay tax - but the Government will add basic rate tax deduction to your contribution - this saving is called tax relief.
+Contact G4S for more information.
 All of this makes up the total amount going into your pension pot each month.
-Your employer can provide details of the contribution rates.
+Details of the contribution rates can be found on page 13.

 \Depending on your personal circumstances, this may not apply to you.
-Please check with your employer if you're unsure.
+Please check with G4S if you're unsure.